 North Chicago is a medium-sized city located in the state of Illinois.
-With a population of 29,491 people and eight constituent neighborhoods, North Chicago is the 60th largest community in Illinois.
+With a population of 30,029 people and ten constituent neighborhoods, North Chicago is the 63rd largest community in Illinois.

-A relatively large number of people in North Chicago telecommute to their jobs.
-Overall, about 14.04% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 19.03% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In terms of college education, North Chicago is nearly on par with the US average for all cities of 21.84%: 19.40% of adults 25 and older in North Chicago have a bachelor's degree or advanced degree.
+The citizens of North Chicago are slightly better educated than the national average of 21.84% for all cities and towns, with 23.26% of adults in North Chicago having a bachelor's degree or advanced degree.

-The per capita income in North Chicago in 2010 was $17,511, which is low income relative to Illinois and the nation.
-This equates to an annual income of $70,044 for a family of four.
+The per capita income in North Chicago in 2018 was $23,116, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
+This equates to an annual income of $92,464 for a family of four.
 However, North Chicago contains both very wealthy and poor people as well.

 North Chicago is an extremely ethnically-diverse city.
 The people who call North Chicago home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in North Chicago, accounting for 35.36% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of North Chicago residents report their race to be White, followed by Black or African-American.
-North Chicago also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 30.04% of the city’s residents.
-Important ancestries of people in North Chicago include Irish, Polish, English, and Italian.
+Important ancestries of people in North Chicago include German, Irish, Italian, English, and Polish.

 The most common language spoken in North Chicago is English.
 Other important languages spoken here include Spanish and Tagalog.